-01Set up the Startup Costs Statement in a Financial Software Application
+01Set up the Startup-Costs Statement in a Financial Software Application

 02Facilities Costs for Startup

-Facilities costs are those related to your location, including your lease, utilities, construction, and costs for preparing the facility for your business use.
+Facilities costs are those related to your location, including your lease, utilities, construction, and any other costs for preparing the facility for your business use.
 Assuming you will have a commercial lease, your startup expenditures should include these items:

 - Lease security deposit